Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Hope Valley's median income among taxpayers is $47,638, with an average of $53,556.
-This is lower than the national average, and compares to Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $51,830 (median) and $58,269 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Hope Valley all fall between the 18th and 20th percentiles nationally.
-Distribution data shows the $1,500 - 2,999 earnings band captures 29.7% of the community (2,740 individuals), aligning with the broader area where this cohort likewise represents 31.8%.
-Housing affordability pressures are severe, with only 83.5% of income remaining, ranking at the 18th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Hope Valley's median income among taxpayers is $47,638.
+The average income in the suburb was $53,556 during this period.
+This is lower than the national average.
+In comparison, Greater Adelaide had a median income of $54,808 and an average income of $66,852 for the same financial year.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates suggest that Hope Valley's median income would be approximately $51,830 by September 2025, with an average income of around $58,269 during this period.
+Census data shows that household, family and personal incomes in Hope Valley all fall between the 18th and 20th percentiles nationally.
+Income distribution data reveals that 29.7% of Hope Valley residents earn between $1,500 and $2,999 annually (2,743 individuals), which is similar to the broader area where this income band also represents 31.8%.
+Housing affordability pressures are severe in Hope Valley, with only 83.5% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income